 Potential energy, U, is defined as the energy stored in an object subjected to a conservative force.
 Common types include the gravitational potential energy, the elastic potential energy of an extended spring, and the electric potential energy of an electric charge in an electric field, and so on.

 Let us assume the mechanical energy (Emech), which is the energy associated with the motion and position usually in some force field (e.g.,, gravitational field).
 Mechanical energy (and thermal energy) can be separated into two categories, transient and stored.
 Transient energy is energy in motion, that is, energy being transferred from one place to another.
 Stored energy is the energy contained within a substance or object.
 Transient mechanical energy is commonly referred to as work.
 Stored mechanical energy exists in one of two forms: kinetic or potential:

 - Potential energy.
 Potential energy, U, is defined as the energy stored in an object subjected to a conservative force.
 Common types include the gravitational potential energy of an object that depends on its mass and its distance from the center of mass of another object.

 - Kinetic energy.
 The kinetic energy, K, is defined as the energy stored in an object because of its motion.
 It depends on the speed of an object and is the ability of a moving object to do work on other objects when it collides with them.

 Gravitational potential energy:

-In classical mechanics, the gravitational potential energy (U) is energy an object possesses because of its position in a gravitational field.
+In classical mechanics, the gravitational potential energy (U) is the energy an object possesses because of its position in a gravitational field.
 Gravitational potential (V; the gravitational energy per unit mass) at a location is equal to the work (energy transferred) per unit mass that would be needed to move the object from a fixed reference location to the location of the object.
-The most common use of gravitational potential energy is for an object near the surface of the Earth where the gravitational acceleration can be assumed to be constant at about 9.8 m/s2.
+The most common use of gravitational potential energy is for an object near the surface of the Earth, where the gravitational acceleration can be assumed to be constant at about 9.8 m/s2.

 U = mgh